Muschamp Rd

 I’ve been unemployed for too long.
 As a result of this, I’ve written more cover letters than I ever wanted to have had to write.
 Now-a-days I rarely write a completely new cover letter, generally I look through the directory of cover letters I’ve written recently and I modify and personalize one which seems similar enough to serve as a basis for a fresh job application.
 I use version numbering and color coding to track which cover letters resulted in interviews.
 Certain phrases and sentences get reused as they have proven effective.
 Writing a cover letter isn’t a science but there are best practices and there is no shortage of advice online for job seekers.

-I try to remember what I was taught at UVIC about how to write cover letter, as part of the Computer Science Co-op program.
+I try to remember what I was taught at UVIC about how to write cover letter during the Computer Science Co-op program.
 I’ve read too many online articles giving advice to job seekers, yet I continue to read them.
 Experts don’t agree, conflicting advice abounds.
 I’ve worked hard to improve my writing and to demonstrate I have skills and competencies.
 I’ve volunteered, I’ve blogged, I’ve tweeted, I’ve studied, I’ve built mashups and WordPress plugins.
-I’ve tried to implement a lot of ‘expert advice’.
+I’ve tried to implement a lot of “expert advice”.

 Here is some older advice and an example from Guy Kawasaki on how he’d apply to a position at Yahoo.